Looking for a job?

-On or after July 15, you can directly apply for non-work-study positions at the Children's Campus, with Wellness and Recreation, or in the Weight Room.
+On or after the second Monday in July, you can directly apply for non-work-study positions at the Children's Campus, with Wellness and Recreation, or in the Weight Room.
 Supervisors will contact students via SAU email or by phone to schedule an interview or offer a position.

-If you want to get a head start before July 15, you can complete a cover letter and résumé on BeeCareers.
-Read this Student Guide (pdf) or watch this video tutorial to learn how to apply.
+If you want to get a head start before the second Monday in July, you can complete a cover letter and résumé on Handshake.

 SAU Children's Campus (infant and pre-school childcare center)